sshakil/emotion-tracker/README.md

       <li><a href="https://blog.google/technology/ai/next-generation-ai-for-google-and-developers/" target="_blank">Gemini Advanced</a></li>
    </ul>
 </p>
+<h4>Current Preference</h4>
 <p>
    I found myself using the MacOS native ChatGPT app the most due to the ability to resume particular conversations with most accurate context enrichment (even though it has cross-session memory).
+The AI Assistant was also fairly good as it provided great commit messages and offered code changes that could be incorporated more directly within the IDEs.
 </p>
+<h4>Learning Opportunity</h4>
 <p>
    I've learned a few things along the way about how to effectively use AI in aiding development of this app along with doing data-transormation heavy coding with <a href="https://www.r-project.org/" target="_blank">R</a> for the Data Science course I took, along with my experience using AI effectively and ethically for several other courses (todo: blog article[s]).
+For example, when repeated prompts are unable to achieve a desired result, including "try a different approach" often gets it to backtrack and get it right.
 </p>
+<h4>Privacy and Ethics</h4>
 <p>
    As it's a passion pet project for practicing coding, I didn't mind letting ChatGPT (Plus) have full knowledge of my code.
 For business use, I would only use an enterprise account which wouldn't be training their models, with maybe a system hook to scrub buffers to ensure copy-paste doesn't accidently transfer sensitive stuff (todo: experiment with this).
 </p>

-<h2>Setup and Run</h2>
+<h2>How - Setup and Run</h2>
 <p>
    This assumes you can use MacOS package manager <code>brew</code> on the CLI to install <code>postgresql</code> and <code>git</code>, update RubyGems(<code>gem</code>) to install </code>bundler</code>, Ruby on Rails, and <code>npm</code> to install MUI, among other libraries.
 </p>